— This post contains spoilers.

 Nuclear crisis averted, Redemption closes somewhat abruptly with Lex and Tim paying a visit to John Hammond’s final resting place — where Tim, having had it returned to him by Dr. Backer, lays the ball of amber.

-Recalling the beautiful speech at the end of The Lost World, I couldn’t help but hear the echo of a piano in my memory.
+I couldn’t help but hear the echo of a piano, playing a certain theme, in my memory.

 Truthfully, with everything said and done, I don’t quite know what to make of Redemption.